cs0320/notes/book/src/java-concurrency/java-concurrency.md

 # sp23 Concurrency (Java)

-###### tags: `Tag(fa23)`

 The material in these notes goes deeper than we can cover in class.
 If you're having issues with concurrency in Java on your term project, **read these notes**!
 If you're having trouble with the difference between promises (coming next lecture) and threads, **read these (and the next) notes!**

 ## Logistics

-Your term project group forms are due today.
-Let's spend some time in class on group formation...
+**Your term project group forms are due tonight.** Let's spend some time in class on group formation...

 ## Livecode (Important)

-Today's examples will draw from the scripts and prompts in the [`oct17_concurrent_queue_manager`](https://github.com/cs0320/class-livecode/tree/main/F23/oct17_concurrent_queue_manager) livecode project.
+Today's examples will draw from the scripts and prompts in the [`mar5_concurrent_queue_manager`](https://github.com/cs0320/class-livecode/tree/main/S24/mar5_concurrent_queue_manager) livecode project.
 The livecode also contains material that isn't covered in class, including:
 * a more advanced used of the adapter pattern (a relative of proxy) to merge together multiple student queues; and
 * a separate thread example showing how to leverage threads for performance (thread pools).